 - Use of Iodized Salt in Processed Foods in Select Countries around the World and the Role of Food Processors

 In May 2010 the Micronutrient Initiative funded IFT to assess the extent of usage of iodized salt in processed foods and the level of knowledge on iodine nutrition among food processors.
-The project also will attempt to determine the potential impact of salt reduction initiatives on iodine nutrition and provide recommendations on the best practices to ensure adequate iodine nutrition.
-This work will be completed in March 2011 and published in an IFT journal.
+The project also attempted to determine the potential impact of salt reduction initiatives on iodine nutrition and provided recommendations on the best practices to ensure adequate iodine nutrition.
+This work was completed in March 2011 and published in an IFT journal.

 - Factors of a Food Product(s) or Ingredient(s) Which Heighten the Risk for Intentional Contamination

 In September 2009 FDA tasked IFT to evaluate a list of risk factors for intentional contamination developed in 2004 for current applicability and relevance to food industry practices and standard operating procedures.
-Additionally, IFT reviewed the current foods list and evaluated it for changes, additions or reprioritization/reclassification needs of FDA regulated commodities and expanded the list to contain FDA regulated commodities considered to be 'high', 'high/moderate,' 'moderate,' 'moderate/low,' and 'low' risk tiers .
-This report was submitted in September 2010.
+Additionally, IFT reviewed the current risk-tiered list of foods and evaluated it for changes, additions or reprioritization / reclassification and expanded the list to contain FDA regulated commodities considered to be 'high', 'high/moderate,' 'moderate,' 'moderate/low,' and 'low' risk tiers .
+This report was submitted to FDA in September 2010.